rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

     return "".join(out)
 ```

 Now the actual patterns.
-The important design choice is **proximity bounds**, not greedy matching - match an ignore-verb *near* an instruction-noun, so you catch "ignore … your earlier instructions" without tripping on innocent sentences that happen to contain both words far apart.
+We are aiming for **proximity bounds**, not greedy matching - match an ignore-verb *near* an instruction-noun, so you catch "ignore ... your earlier instructions" without tripping on innocent sentences that happen to contain both words far apart.
 False positives are not free: a guardrail that blocks "Show me the instructions for configuring SSO" trains your users to route around it.

 ```python
 _PATTERNS = [